joinpursuit/Pursuit-Core-Web/node/express_passing_data/README.md

     });
     ```

-2. Enter the following in your Browser or Insomnia, http://localhost:3000/, we get the following result:
+2. Enter the following in your Browser or Postman, http://localhost:3000/, we get the following result:

     ```
     {}